 It is common to find Viennoiserie, a French word meaning "things from Vienna," at breakfast or tea time in upscale hotels in Eastern Europe.
 Viennoiserie are baked goods made from yeast dough or puff pastry or blitz puff pastry.
 These types of dough are known as laminated doughs, ones that consist of many thin layers of dough separated by butter and produced by repeated folding and rolling.

 This recipe can be doubled or tripled and larger batches can be made with the dough hook of a stand mixer.
-Keep the dough well-chilled when working with it and use as little flour as possible when rolling.
+Keep the dough well-chilled when working with it, and use as little flour as possible when rolling.
 The dough freezes well.
-Use blitz puff pastry in this Cherry Cheese Baskets Recipe.

 Cut the butter into 1/2-inch cubes.
 Refrigerate until the cubes are chilled and firm.